debasmita-b/debasmita-b.github.io/_teaching/2014-spring-teaching-1.md

 permalink: /teaching/cornell
 ---

-Throughout my undergraduate and graduate studies at Cornell, I took part in a variety of teaching opportunities.
+I also took part in a variety of teaching opportunities as an undergraduate and master's student at Cornell.

 Graduate Teaching Assistantship
 ======